-SecurityPersonal Information Breach: A breach of security resulting in the accidental or unlawful loss, theft, damage or unauthorized and/or unlawful Processingdisclosure of or access to Personal Information, whether in electronic or hard-copy or other form, or interference with an information system, that compromises the privacy, security, confidentiality, availability or integrity of Personal Informationphysical form.
+Personal Information Breach: A breach of security resulting in the accidental or unlawful loss, theft, damage or unauthorized and/or unlawful disclosure of or access to Personal Information, whether in electronic or physical form.

-Sensitive Personal Information: Personal Information relating to a Participantnatural Person's racial or ethnic origin, commission of offences (criminal or otherwise), health (including information derived from analyzing an Athlete's Samples or Specimens) and, sex life, biometric data for the purpose of uniquely identifying a natural Person and genetic information.
+Sensitive Personal Information: Personal Information relating to a natural Person's racial or ethnic origin, commission of offences, health (including information derived from analyzing an Athlete's Samples or Specimens), sex life, biometric data for the purpose of uniquely identifying a natural Person and genetic information.